 10. Is going ahead with the wedding going to put my guests in danger?
 What if we have old people attending?

-Government advice currently states that social gatherings including weddings should be stopped for three weeks from 23rd March when they will review this decision again, so if your wedding is in the next three weeks you will certainly need to postpone.
-Beyond this time period it is currently still your choice.
-The choice to continue with parties and weddings is an entirely personal one and must be made on the basis of the feelings of the couple and the health of the guests in attendance.
+The new government plan suggests that social gatherings such as weddings won’t be taking place for another couple of months, so if your wedding is in June you will need to postpone.
+Beyond this time period it is unclear.
+The choice to continue with parties and weddings, following the go-ahead from the government, is an entirely personal one and must be made on the basis of the feelings of the couple and the health of the guests in attendance.

-If you have guests with underlying health conditions, guests who are over 70 or are currently pregnant, we strongly suggest that they follow government advice and stay away to give them the best possible chance of staying well.
-Again, if you have invited guests within the most at risk category and you feel it’s important to have them with you on the day, we would consider postponing the wedding if it falls within the next couple of months.
+If you have guests with underlying health conditions, guests who are over 70 or are currently pregnant, we strongly suggest that they follow government advice and stay away until they are told otherwise.
+Again, if you have invited guests within the most at risk category and you feel it’s important to have them with you on the day, we would consider postponing the wedding if it is set to take place over the summer.

 Image: Sundance Wedding Photography